 In a throwback to his grandfather, Prince Harry also designed Meghan’s ring.
 Its central feature is an incredible five-carat cushion cut diamond, framed by two 0.75 carat brilliant diamonds from Diana’s personal collection – a way “to make sure she is with us on this crazy journey together,” Harry said.

-The central stone originates from Botswana, reflecting the couple’s link to the country: it was the first placed they holidayed together and a country Harry holds close to his heart.
+The central stone originates from Botswana, reflecting the couple’s link to the country: it was the first place they holidayed together and a country Harry holds close to his heart.

 Whilst the ring originally had a plain gold band, this has now been swapped for a thinner, pavé-set band.
 The change was made at some point between Febraury and June, possibly after the birth of Archie.